rabbitmq/rabbitmq-oauth2-tutorial/README.md

 make start-rabbitmq
 ```

+UAA has been configured with these 2 users:
+ - `rabbit_admin:rabbit_admin` with full administrator access, i.e. `administrator` user-tag
+ - and `rabbitmq_management:rabbitmq_management` with just `management` user-tag

-Go to http://localhost:15672 and login using any of those two users.
+Go to http://localhost:15672 and login using any of aforementioned users.
 To try with a different user, just click on "logout" button and click again on `Click here to log in` and login with the other user.

 This is a token issued by UAA for the `rabbit_admin` user through the redirect flow you just saw above.
 It was signed with the symmetric key.